 Storage device You have the option of using as a storage medium: Your firewall's internal hard disk - 6 GB internal support option An SD card for firewalls in the "S" Series and by subscribing to the "external storage" option.
-I NOTE For more information, refer to the Guides PRESENTATION AND INSTALLATION OF NETASQ PRODUCTS U SERIES - S Models or PRESENTATION AND INSTALLATION OF STORMSHIELD NETWORK PRODUCTS SN Range, available in your private area, under the section Documentation .
+1 NOTE For more information, refer to the Guides PRESENTATION AND INSTALLATION OF NETASQ PRODUCTS U SERIES - S Models or PRESENTATION AND INSTALLATION OF STORMSHIELD NETWORK PRODUCTS SN Range, available on Stormshield's Technical Documentation website.
+When storage device is saturated, the most recent logs will erase the oldest logs.
 Refresh Refreshes the list of storage media Format Formats the storage medium in a specific format